-In theory, when bookmakers offer a price on any given betting event, the odds should fall short of the actual probability of the outcome itself.
-It is this margin – known as the bookmakers’ edge – which allows the bookies to make a profit over the long run.
+In theory, when bookmakers offer a price on any given betting event, the odds should fall short of the actual probability of the outcome itself, similar to online slot machines with RTPs which fall short of 100%.
+It is this margin – known as the bookmakers’ edge – which allows them to make a profit over the long run.

 In practice, however, bookmakers are sometimes forced to abandon this logic when the general public begins to back certain outcomes disproportionately, leaving them exposed to the risk of large losses if they fail to adjust their prices.